 What is Frequency?

 Frequency is defined as the number of oscillations of a wave per unit time being measured in hertz(Hz).
 The frequency is directly proportional to the pitch.
 Humans can hear sounds with frequencies ranging between 20 – 20000 Hz.
 Sounds with frequencies over the human ears range are known as ultrasound and sounds with frequencies less than the audible range is known as infrasound.

 You need to know what does Wavelength and frequency mean to understand the relationship among them.

 What is Wavelength?

 All points on a wave oscillate, i.e, all points on a wave exhibit a type of regular change in a particular value.
 For instance, when you make a wave by wiggling up and down, the rope molecules repeatedly move up and down.
 When you consider electromagnetic wave, the value of magnetic and electric fields keep changing because of the wave at a point.
 If the wave is not a short pulse, the value of electric and magnetic fields keep changing at any point.
 For example, two points on a wave which attain their maximum value oscillate simultaneously in unison.

 Relation between Frequency and Wavelength

 You can treat a wave with a higher frequency on a rope faster than before.
-During this, you notice that the wavelength become shorter.
+During this, you notice that the wavelength becomes shorter.
 Therefore, the relation between frequency and wavelength do exist, so let’s find out what exactly is this relationship.

 Another quantity is Period (T) that can be used to describe a wave.
 It is defined as the time taken to complete oscillation.
 Because frequency determines the number of times a wave oscillates and it can be expressed as,

 f = 1 / t

 Every point on the wave returns to the same value after one period, since a wave undergoes one oscillation during one period.
-This occurs as a result of every session of oscillation travelling a distance of a wavelength in one period to finish.
+This occurs as a result of every session of oscillation traveling a distance of a wavelength in one period to finish.